juliangut/tify/README.md

 ### Message

-Messages compose the final information arriving to receivers.
+Compose the final information arriving to receivers.
 GCM and APNS messages hold different information according to each service specification.

 *There are defined constants to identify each possible parameter*